Costa-exe/Stripes-Server-System/README.md

 ```
 Server Listening on 0.0.0.0:3000
 ```
-now open your browser and type "0.0.0.0:3000" in the URL field to reach the server and access the file manager.
+now open your browser and type "0.0.0.0:3000" in the URL field to reach the server and access the login page.

 YOUR DEVICE AND THE SERVER HAVE TO BE CONNECTED TO THE SAME INTERNET CONNECTION TO MAKE THEM COMMUNICATE.

+The default password to access the file manager is "default", if you want to change the password change the "key" value inside the file key.json.

-To stop the connection press the keys "ctrl+c" on the terminal running the application on the server.
+To stop the connection press the keys "ctrl+c" on the terminal running the application.

 If you close the terminal without stopping the application the connection on the specified port will stay up until a reboot or shutdown of the server.